 The eyes are the first place we look when talking with someone.
 And nothing gives away the effects of age and gravity than droopy, tired eyes or bags under the eyes.
 Excess fat, wrinkles and hooded lids create a fatigued and older look.
 With eyelid surgery, medically known as a blepharoplasty, our surgeons can help rejuvenate the appearance surrounding the eyes, improving the appearance of the upper eyelids, lower eyelids or both.
 This provides patients with a more youthful, rested and more alert look.
-Our surgeons can perform both upper and lower blepharoplasty:
+Our surgeons can perform both upper and lower blepharoplasty at our Baker street clinic in London.

 Upper eyelid surgery involves the removal of excessively stretched skin that can cause multiple wrinkles or hooding on to the eyelash line.
 If there is an underlying droopiness of the lid, a muscle repair can be performed through the incision at the same time.

-During surgery on the lower eyelid, our surgeons will redistribute the fat within the lower eyelid, which removes the appearance of bags and under-eye puffiness.
+Lower eyelid surgery involves the surgeon redistributing the fat within the lower eyelid, which removes the appearance of bags and under-eye puffiness.
 The most suitable form of blepharoplasty will depend on where stretched skin and excess fatty deposits are located around the eyes.
 As experts in facial anatomy, our surgeons will determine the best approach during your consultation.

 Asian Blepharoplasty Surgery